Drystan-Furor/Drystan-Furor/README.md

-- 👋 Hi, I’m @Drystan-Furor A Back End Developer.
+- 👋 Hi, I’m Tristan Arts A Back End Developer.
 - 👀 I am a Junior Software Engineer.
 Working with scripting languages and combining different languages to create sharp algorithmics give me energy.
 I love to create web app's and to pour my inspiration into projects of beauty and functionality.
 - 🌱 I’m currently learning Java, Spring, Bootspring, Maven
 - 💞️ I’m looking to collaborate on Multi User TODO RESTfull API's